Voluntary Liquidation Creditors

-As a director (director redundancy) remember your entitled to claim redundancy.
+As a director (director redundancy) remember you’re entitled to claim redundancy.

-Creditors Voluntary Liquidation (CVL) – Am I Able To Run Another Limited Company?
+Creditors Voluntary Liquidation (CVL) – Am I Able To Administer Another Limited Company?

-A liquidation enables directors the opportunity to close the old insolvent company and start a new company.
-This though may only be allowed if no disqualification order remain seen issued against the directors.
+A liquidation enables directors the opportunity to close the original insolvent company and start a new company.
+This though may only be allowed if no disqualification order remains issued against the directors.
 Directors must note, one of the prime duties of the Liquidator is to examine the previous actions of the directors.
 If there has been then the directors may face disqualification up to 15 years.

-A pre-pack liquidation is when you sell the assets before the Liquidation of the company takes place.
-An independent suitably qualified RICS valuer values assets for the protection of creditors (So assets are not sold undervalue).
+A pre-pack liquidation is when you sell the assets before the liquidation of the company takes place.
+An independent suitably qualified RICS valuer values assets for the protection of creditors (so assets are not sold undervalued).

 Section 216: The Re-use Of A Company Name